-April Birthstones: Diamond, White Topaz & Dazzling Alternatives
+April Birthstones: Dazzling Diamond & White Topaz

 diamonds

 Lucky, lucky April babies.
 Their traditional birthstone is the ever-coveted diamond.
 Diamonds surely make for a very special and thoughtful gift as well as an expensive one.
 Thankfully, there are alternatives to high-cost diamonds.
 The white topaz is another stunning April birthstone.
-While the diamond and the white topaz look quite similar to the naked eye, these stones are vastly different.
+While the diamond and the white topaz look quite similar to the naked eye, these stones are definitely different.

 April's Birthstone: The Diamond